 Are you looking for enterprise-level IT to move your healthcare business forward?
 Contact us today to start a conversation!

-The Risk of Ransomware Attacks in the Healthcare Industry
+The Risk of Ransomware Attacks in Healthcare

-Data is a crucial part of providing care for patients, but one area of a health facility’s IT that can easily get overlooked is the security of their software and technology.
+Data is a crucial part of providing care for patients, but one area of a health facility’s IT that can easily get overlooked is the security of its software and technology.
 Using an EMR software from twenty years ago could make or break a patient’s experience.
 Outdated software and technology make it easier for ransomware attacks.

 Ransomware groups are specifically targeting healthcare organizations due to the urgency of patient care.
 Health systems and provider groups have more at stake during a ransomware attack.
-If technology fails or doesn’t function correctly, and delivery of healthcare is disrupted, it could legitimately be a life or death situation.
+If technology fails or doesn’t function correctly, and delivery of healthcare is disrupted, it could legitimately be a life-or-death situation.
 Due to this, ransomware groups see healthcare organizations as ripe opportunities for their demands to be met.

 A study led by the University of Minnesota resulted in some alarming data about ransomware attacks in the healthcare industry:

-• Ransomware attacks in the healthcare industry more than doubled between 2016 and 2021
+- Ransomware attacks in the healthcare industry more than doubled between 2016 and 2021

-• Over 44% of these attacks disrupted the delivery of healthcare in those organizations
+- Over 44% of these attacks disrupted the delivery of healthcare in those organizations

-• Only 1 in 5 healthcare organizations reported the ability to restore data from backups
+- Only 1 in 5 healthcare organizations reported the ability to restore data from backups

-• The most common disruptions included ambulance diversion, system downtime, and appointment cancellations
+- The most common disruptions included ambulance diversion, system downtime, and appointment cancellations

 Who is the most vulnerable to ransomware attacks in the healthcare industry?

 Based on the University of Minnesota’s study, large health systems with multiple locations and facilities have been some of the most targeted organizations by ransomware groups.
-But there is a trend that cybercriminals have started targeting smaller organizations who may think they don’t have the budget to proactively increase their cybersecurity.
+But there is a trend that cybercriminals have started targeting smaller organizations that may think they don’t have the budget to proactively increase their cybersecurity.

-This is why it’s so crucial for any healthcare organization, no matter how big or small, to ensure they have the right measures in place for such cyberattcks.
-Cybercriminals can strike anywhere, and at any time.
-This is one reason why many organizations choose to outsource management of their IT and cybersecurity.
-Sometimes having the right team of experts coupled with the right technology is the perfect combination for protecting your organization.
-Ultimately providing your patients with a better experience, and you and your team with peace of mind.
+This is why it’s so crucial for any healthcare organization, no matter how big or small, to ensure they have the right measures in place for such cyberattacks.
+Cybercriminals can strike anywhere and at any time.
+This is one reason why many organizations choose to outsource the management of their IT and cybersecurity.

 At TenHats, we believe IT is much more than technology.
-Our team partners with healthcare organizations to provide comprehensive solutions, support, and data that helps your business adapt and thrive, no matter the situation.
-You can rest assured when you know you have an entire team of IT and cybersecurity experts proactively keeping your organization and your patients safe.
+Our team partners with healthcare organizations to provide comprehensive solutions, support, and data that help your business adapt and thrive, no matter the situation.